 This all results in a positive experience for your client, and positive experiences lead to good testimonials and reviews, word-of-mouth referrals, and clients coming back again and again with more work.

 Now, because sometimes we don’t know what we want until we realize what we don’t want, I’ve got a ton of information for you based on my 21 years of experience.
-So let’s review a lot of ways you can streamline your processes and create a positive experience for the client—from the first time a prospect or client contacts you all the way though project completion.
+So let’s review a lot of ways you can streamline your processes and create a positive experience for the client—from the first time a prospect or client contacts you all the way through project completion.

 Scheduling a Consultation